cjcanaday/labreport4/index.md

 **Keys:** `<CTRL + R> git <ENTER>`

 Similar to the previous step, I used `<CTRL + R>` to search for "git", which brought up the correct command of `git clone https://github.com/cjcanaday/lab7.git` which is used to clone the lab7 directory.
-I once again hit "<ENTER>" to run the command.

 ## Step 6: Run the tests, demonstrating that they fail